THE HISTORY OF GUNNAR

 Out of work along with countless other singing telegram deliverers.
 The great singing telegram depression of 1981...

-One of the unemployed, Matthew Bob Stull, and I got together and thought it would be fun to form an acapella group.
+One of the unemployed, Matthew Bob Stull, and I got together and thought it would be fun to form an acapella group (which eventually became known as The Bobs).
 We drew up a 25 words or less ad for the free classifieds, looking for a bass singer.
 We got one call.
 From Richard 'Bob' Greene.
 He was not only a bass singer, but a songwriter and recording engineer.
 We rehearsed for 6 months, a beer-in-the-afternoons kind of thing, then went to an open mike.
 At a cuban restaurant.
 A line of flamenco guitarists stretched out the door, waiting for their turn on stage.
 The promoter, sensing the diners' apathy towards nylon strings and wood, moved our acapella trio to the front of the line.
 If memory serves, we treated them to Psycho Killer, A White Sportcoat, and a few others.
 They loved us.
 We had our first fans.